Last updated on September 5th, 2018 at 02:57 pm

-If you rent a car and you are uncertain which area to visit for a scenic route go south and start your visit from Gris Gris Mauritius and drive direction Le Morne.
-This area is probably the most dramatic of the all island
+If you rent a car and you are uncertain which area to visit for a scenic route go south and start your visit from Gris Gris Mauritius, next to Souillac, and drive direction Le Morne.
+This area is probably the most dramatic of the whole island

 There are few exceptions to the shallow water, one is Gris Gris, a beautiful and unexpected cliff.
 Start here your adventure in the south of Mauritius.

-The old lady offered me some of biscuits she made at home.
+The old lady offered me also some of the biscuits she made at home.
 She was so proud of her work that I could not stop myself buying a bag of them.
-I can still remember the beautiful taste!
+I can still remember the awesome taste!

 You cannot miss this viewpoint.
 It was most definitely windy when I was there and probably not that pleasant but if you are in a lucky low wind day you can go on top and see a good part of the south coast trail.

 This is the last stop of this Scenic South Route and surely the best way to close the day as well.

 Le Morne is a tiny peninsula with a rocky monolith right in the middle of it (you can climb it with an organised group).

 All around Le Morne the beach is just paradisiacal.
 This is what you usually see on a postcard.
 White sand, palms, blue water.
 You can’t complain, can you?

 If you are into sports head to the end of the beach where there is no reef and no shield from the wind.
 It’s a great spot for windsurfing and kitesurfing.